Make-School-Courses/FEW-1.1-Web-Foundations/09 - JavaScript Class Objects Intro/README.md

   - Add properties
   - Add methods

-## Overview

-- Why use Objects?
-- What is an Object?
-- What is prototype?
-  - Using Prototype

 ## In Class Activity I

-- Make an object that represents...
+- Make an object that represents
   - A User
   - A Car
   - A cat
 - Let's try that again
   - Make an Object that represents an RPG character

-## Overview/TT II

-- Inheritence in JS
-- proto

-## In Class Activity II (optional)
+  - Needs a few methods...

 ## After Class